Assessors

 What is the Board of Review?

 You should arrange to appear at the Board of Review.
 You must contact the City Clerk at least 48 hours prior to the Board of Review.
 The City Clerk can provide you with an objection form that you must complete.
 You would then be scheduled for a hearing at the Board of Review.
 When you receive your tax bill in December, it is too late to file an objection.
-Paying your taxes under protest does not constitute an assessment objection unless you have first filed an appeal with the Board of Review.

 What evidence do I need to present at the Board of Review?